Meet Team Reed - Patrick Reed's Caddie, Wife And Coach

 “He was disappointed in his season last year other than finishing second at the PGA.
 But he put in the work.

-He thinks Reed and Spieth have the two best short games in the world right now.
+He thinks Reed and Jordan Spieth have the two best short games in the world right now.

 “It didn’t shock me that Jordan made a run at him.
 It might have shocked me that Jordan didn’t birdie 17 and 18, too.
 But I think those two might have the two best short games in the world right now.”